Top five things you don’t want to hear your kiddos say that’ll surely not simplify Christmas…

 10. Give the simple gift that keeps on giving: kindness.

-It’s clear that kindness pervades this month.
-Likely sourced from the Christian story of God’s gift to the world in baby Jesus.
+It’s clear that generoisity pervades this month.
+Sourced from the Christian story of God’s gift to the world in baby Jesus.